 - Requires private mortgage insurance premiums

-USDA loans or the U.S. Department of Agriculture mortgage program is for low to very low-income families who cannot qualify for a conventional loan.
+U.S. Department of Agriculture mortgage program is for low to very low-income families who cannot qualify for a conventional loan.
 This is not a widely used loan option.

 - S. citizen or legal permanent resident